Megalovania: Conception and history

 In 2008, starmen.net, a fansite dedicated to the Mother video game series, held its annual "Halloween Funfest" competition for fan works related to the franchise.
-In November of that year, Toby Fox, going by the online alias "Radiation", submitted an EarthBound ROM hack simply titled Radiation Halloween Hack.
+In November of that year, Toby Fox, going by the online alias "Radiation", submitted an EarthBound ROM hack titled the EarthBound Halloween Hack.
 The ROM hack featured custom music from other games, and for the final boss Fox originally intended to use the song "Megalomania" from the Super Nintendo game Live A Live.
 A recurring theme playing at the end of each of the game's chapters, Fox was struck by the simplicity of "Megalomania", but also felt its repeated use had created a "Pavlovian" sense of "This is the end" in player's minds.
 However, when he attempted to transcribe the music to recreate it he found it too difficult, and after some consideration decided instead to make a completely new song.

 To this end he screamed "whatever [he] felt like" into a microphone and then copied it down, making it a lengthy process.
 Composing the song afterward by comparison was very quick, taking Fox about thirty minutes.
 Despite using similar chords, the track took inspiration from "Megalomania" not in terms of composition but by "TOTALLY attempting to be the kind of a badass song that might be suitable for a similar purpose".
 Meanwhile, the melody itself was inspired by the final boss theme of Brandish 2: The Planet Buster, a game series that heavily influenced several other aspects of the ROM hack.
 After the ROM hack's release, he noticed people were ripping the music from it directly; however, the in-game rendition had a built-in delay which carried over to the rips.
 He chose to release a copy generated directly from the music editor, but then realized he had never named the song.
 After consideration he dubbed it "Megalovania", a combination of its original inspiration and "Transylvania", the latter half meant to try to add some "Halloweeniness into it" due to its origin.